-Most major job sites that assist you in job research will tell you to attach a cover letter when submitting a resume for a job that interests you.
+Most major recruiting sites that assist you in job research will tell you to attach a cover letter when submitting a resumé for a graphic designer position that interests you.

-Graphic Designer Cover Letters' Must-Haves
+Graphic Designer Cover Letter Must-Haves

 1. Contact Details

-Many people think of a cover letter as a complementary part of a CV.
-Due to that, many applicants don't put their contact information in their cover letter.
-But in reality, most of the time, both of these documents are considered and rated separately.
+Many people consider a cover letter a complementary part of a CV.
+Due to that, many applicants don't put their contact information in their cover letters.
+Important information such as email addresses and phone numbers are often left out of cover letters.

 A cover letter is an excellent opportunity to showcase your experience, skills, and area of professional interests as they relate to the scope of the company's vacancy.
 Remember, the whole point of a cover letter is to show the potential employer why you're the perfect candidate for the job!

-Think of this as an indication to an employer that you have not just responded to any job openings available with the same CV but have devoted time to research their specific offer.
+Think of this as an indication to an employer that you haven't simply responded to every job opening but have devoted time researching their specific offer.

 3. Optimized Style

-It's better to avoid using templates, stationery, or complex speech patterns.
-The reason you should avoid using pre-made templates from the internet is because you never know if another applicant also created a cover letter from the same source as you.
+It's better to avoid using resumé templates, other people's digital design projects, or complex writing patterns.
+Using pre-made design cover letter templates from the internet means you run the risk of another applicant creating a cover letter from the same source as you.

-4. Strengths And Knowledge Description
+4. Strengths and Knowledge Description

 "I excel at designing layouts, creating graphic images for websites and social media, and developing logos, brochures, and infographics."